My career has focused on the research, development, and application of AI/ML techniques, especially to robotics and biotechnology.

-• Working on improving models of structural variation mutation rate in the human genome as a postdoc in the UCSD Sebat Lab.
+• Worked on improving models of structural variation mutation rate in the human genome as a postdoc in the UCSD Sebat Lab.
 Poster published at American Society for Human Genetics (ASHG) 2018.

 • Worked on improving approaches to pathogenicity prediction of structural variation using machine learning.
 Poster published at Society for Neuroscience (SfN) 2018.